jetbalagtas/assignment-peralta/README.md

 ## Description
 Without fail, a front-end developer will need to convert a wireframe into a fully functioning website.

-For this assignment, you'll be creating this below wireframe and turning into a site that renders well from a normal desktop size.
+For this assignment, we were turned this below wireframe into a site that renders well from a normal desktop size.

 ![Powell Peralta](assets/powell_peralta.jpg)